 3 Day trek to Wagagai Peak @ 4,321m

 From here it is a steady walk up to the park boundary directly below the 61m Nabunyifu Falls (meaning cold wind) flanked by sheer cliffs.
 We have constructed switchbacks in the trail to make it a easier and offer excellent views of the community below and distant mountains.
 This section is a completely new trail which has never been accessible to tourists before and a great addition to the Elgon National Park.
-The trail climbs steadily up the Dirigana Valley through the montane forest with huge Podacarpus trees and thick vegetation to where you cross the river and stop for lunch at a shelter.
-From here it is a steady climb up to the Mukoola Ridge and the Hunwick’s Camp at 2,882 metres where you stop for lunch before continuing another 7km with a steady climb through the montane forest with open areas of bamboo which is now regenerating after heavy exploitation from the community for bamboo shoots, building materials and stakes for crops and the Giant Heather Zone where there are two species of heather.
-One simular to the Giant Heather species found in the Rwenzori Mountains in Western Uganda and the other from Mt Kenya.
-Masaba Camp is set in a small valley next to a high rock where you climb to get access to network and send messages on Whatsapp.
+It is a steady climb through the montane forest with some open areas of bamboo which is now regenerating after heavy exploitation from the community for bamboo shoots, building materials and stakes for crops.
+Once above the waterfall it is a steady climb up to Sasa River Camp where you have lunch before continuing up to Mude camp for the night

-Day 4 you descend down through the forest to Base Camp through the montane forest to meet the upwards trail just above the waterfalls and down through the community to finish your trek.
-Most people reach Base Camp by 12 noon if they sleep in Sasa River Camp or 3pm if you sleep in Mude Camp.
+Day 3 you descend down through the forest to Base Camp through the montane forest to meet the upwards trail just above the waterfalls and down through the community to finish your trek.
+Most people reach Base Camp by 12 noon if they sleep in Sasa River Camp or 3pm if you decide sleep in Mude Camp.

 Note in line with UIAA health & safety recommendations we do not recommend 3 Day treks to Wagagai Peak as your body needs to acclimatise to reduce the risk of headaches and possibility of High Altitude Sickness and High Altitude Pulmonary Edema, however we are forced to accept to set aside international health and safety recommendations so as to be able to compete with UWA on other trails where they have been hiking to Wagagai Peak in 3 days for many years but where more that half of trekkers do experience headaches and sometimes vomiting due to ascending too fast and not acclimatizing.
 However this is your choice.